Main programmes: BACHELOR OF MUSIC, BACHELOR OF ARTS (Music Major)

 Duration: Three years full time

-Emphasis: Students may major in one of: Instrumental/Vocal Composition (with an optional specialisation in film scoring), Sonic Art & Music Technology; Jazz; Classical Performance; Music Studies (specialising in musicology, ethnomusicology, jazz, or without specialisation).
+Emphasis: Students may major in one of: Instrumental/Vocal Composition (optional specialisation in film scoring), Sonic Art & Music Technology; Jazz Performance; Classical Performance; Music Studies (specialising in musicology, ethnomusicology, jazz, or without specialisation).
+Minors in Composition, Music Technology, Performance, and Popular Music Studies.

-Facilities: A variety of performance venues including Studio 310 and the Adam Concert Room on the Kelburn campus; practice/ rehearsal rooms with after-hours access; recording studios suitable for recording to a professional standard; keyboard labs for individual practice and musicianship training; Javanese and Balinese gamelan; the Lilburn Electroacoustic Music Studios; Sonic Arts Lab.
+Facilities: A variety of performance venues including Studio 310 and the Adam Concert Room on the Kelburn campus; practice/ rehearsal rooms with after-hours access; recording studios suitable for recording to a professional standard; keyboard labs for individual practice and musicianship training; Javanese and Balinese gamelan; electronic music studios and music technology lab.

 Lecturers and artist teachers: For profiles see: www.wgtn.ac.nz/nzsm/about/staff

-Prominent graduates: Members of Drax Project, Myele Manzanza, Reuben Bradley, Jeff Henderson, Simon O’Neill, Isabella Moore, Madeleine Pierard, Julia Joyce, Thomas Gaynor, composers Grayson Gilmour, John Psathas, Gareth Farr, and Chris Gendall.
+Prominent graduates: Members of The Black Seeds, Drax Project, Fat Freddy’s Drop, Phoenix Foundation; Joel Shadbolt (L.A.B.), Myele Manzanza, Jeff Henderson, Simon O’Neill, Isabella Moore, Madeleine Pierard, Julia Joyce; composers Salina Fisher, John Psathas, Gareth Farr and Gemma Peacocke.

 Cost: Approximately $8,145 per year.

-Other programmes: Bachelor Of Music (Honours), Master of Fine Arts (Creative Practice), Master Of Music, Master Of Musical Arts, Master Of Music Therapy, Graduate Diploma In Music, Postgraduate Diploma In Music, Artist Diploma, Doctor of Musical Arts, PhD in Music, Bachelor of Arts with a Music Major (BA in Music Studies at Victoria University of Wellington).
+Other programmes: Bachelor of Music (Honours), Master of Fine Arts (Creative Practice), Master of Music, Master of Musical Arts, Master of Music Therapy, Graduate Diploma in Music, Postgraduate Diploma in Music, Artist Diploma, Doctor of Musical Arts, PhD in Music.

 NB: A range of open entry courses in Music Studies, Composition and Performance can be taken by students enrolled in other degrees.
 Many of these are open entry (no prior musical expertise required) or by audition (large ensemble performance ie: orchestra, big band etc.)